apache/cordova-docs/docs/en/edge/guide/project-settings/android/index.md

 b. **loadingDialog** - Display a native loading dialog when loading the app.
 Format for the value is "Title, Message"
 c. **loadingPageDialog** - Display a native loading dialog when loading sub-pages.
 Format for the value is "Title, Message"
 d. **errorUrl** - Set the error page for your application.
 Should be located in your Android project in file://android_asset/www/
+e. **backgroundColor** - Set the background color for your application.
+Supports a four-byte hex value, with the first byte representing alpha value, and the following three bytes with standard RGB values. (i.e. 0x00000000 = Black)
+f. **loadUrlTimeoutValue** - How much time Cordova should wait before throwing a timeout error on the application.
+g. **keepRunning (boolean, defaults to true)** - Determines whether Cordova will keep running in the background or not
+h. **splashscreen** - The name of the file minus its extension in the res/drawable directory.
+If you have multiple assets, they all must share this common name in their respective directories.